NickHastings/tmux-plugin-cssh/README.md

 clustername user@host1 otheruser@host2 host3 ...
 ```
 ### Usage
 ```
-Usage: tcssh [options] <cluster>
+Usage: tcssh [options] [host1 [host2 [host3... ]]]

 Cluster ssh using tmux.
 This differs from other similar scripts by allowing the user to define the layout by specifying the number of columns instead of just using the tmux "tiled" layout.
-The argument
-<cluster> is either a named cluster or the index corresponding to one
-as provided by the -l/--list option.

-The tcssh script can be run directly from the command line.
-If already in a tmux session a new tmux window will be spawned for the ssh sessions.
-If not already in a tmux session a new tmux session will be created.
-Alternatively, if installed as a tmux-plugin it can be launched within tmux with the use of a keybinding.

-The synchronize-panes tmux option will be turned on.
-Users may find it useful to define a keybinding to toggle this option on and off.
+The hosts to ssh to can either be explicitly given on the commandline or by the cluster index with the -i/--cluster-index option.
+The cluster index can be optained with the -l/--list option.

 Options: